cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenPods.md

 Whenever an staker withdraws one of their validators from the beacon chain to provide liquidity, they have a few options.
 Stakers could keep the ETH in the EigenPod and continue staking on EigenLayer, in which case their ETH, when withdrawn to the EigenPod, will not earn any additional Ethereum staking yield, it will only earn their EigenLayer staking yield.
 Stakers could also queue withdrawals on EigenLayer for the virtual beacon chain ETH strategy which will be fullfilled once their staking obligations have ended and their EigenPod has enough balance to complete the withdrawal.

-In this second case, in order to withdraw their balance from the EigenPod, stakers must provide a valid proof of their full withdrawal (differentiated from partil withdrawals through a simple comparison of the amount to a threshold) against a beacon state root.
+In this second case, in order to withdraw their balance from the EigenPod, stakers must provide a valid proof of their full withdrawal (differentiated from partial withdrawals through a simple comparison of the amount to a threshold) against a beacon state root.
 Once the proof is successfully verified, if the amount withdrawn is less than `REQUIRED_BALANCE_GWEI` the validators balance is deducted from EigenLayer and the penalties are added, similar to [fraud proofs for overcommitted balances](https://github.com/Layr-Labs/eignlayr-contracts/edit/update-eigenpod-withdrawals/docs/EigenPods.md#fraud-proofs-for-overcommitted-balances).

 If the withdrawn amount is greater than `REQUIRED_BALANCE_GWEI`, then the excess is marked as instantly withdrawable after the call returns.
 This is fine, since the amount is not restaked on EigenLayer.

 Finally, before the call returns, the EigenPod attempts to pay off any penalties it owes using the newly withdrawn amount.

+Note that there exists a tail-end exploit here.
+If a validator was already slashed, they could get themselved slashed below `MIN_FULL_WITHDRAWAL_AMOUNT_GWEI` (very hard) and then withdraw this balance as a partial withdrawal because its amount is so little, even though it is actually a full withdrawal.
+This is not huge concern at the moment since it is extremely improbable and not economically advantageous.
+It is a known issue though.

 ### Partial Withdrawal Claims